Key Takeaways

 Invoices should explicitly state the interest rate applied, the conditions under which interest will accrue, and the date from which interest begins to accrue.
 Clear invoice formatting enhances readability, typically by placing interest terms in a distinct section or near the payment instructions.

 Including a concise statement such as “Interest at X% per annum will be charged on overdue balances starting Y days after the invoice date” helps set expectations.
-Additionally, consistent use of terminology and formatting across all invoices reinforces professionalism and legal clarity.
+Consistent use of terminology and formatting across all invoices reinforces professionalism and legal clarity.

 Are There Any Specific Rules for Adding Interest in Different Types of Contracts?